shabnajL/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Previous knowledge of JavaScript or other course topics is not required.

 How much programming experience is needed?
 It is hard to say, but you should be pretty fluent with <i>your</i> language.
-This level of fluency takes usually at least 100-200 hours of practice to develop.
+This fluency level usually takes at least 100-200 hours of practice to develop.

 ### Course material